~ 12 MIN READ

 What does a perfect dashboard look like?
 From finance to strategy, take notes on these executive dashboard examples.

 If there is one phrase that represents both enormous potential and challenges to organizations today, it is big data.
 We have more and more data available to us every day and many companies are stymied by the sheer volume of managing it.
 And yet data-driven decision making is more important than ever.
 The unlikely and overlooked hero is the manager that can turn this avalanche of information into a well-designed dashboard.

 Dashboards are incredibly important because they condense and organize massive amounts of data so executives and managers can get the most relevant information in the least amount of time.
+A management, or executive, dashboard is used to display all measures and KPIs in one place to help managers make efficient decisions regarding the company's strategic plan.
 When done right, dashboards provide valuable insight into the health of an organization and strongly influence executive decision making.
 If you’re not sure what “done right” looks like, don’t worry—we’re going to show you several executive dashboard examples you can learn from.

 10 Executive Dashboard Examples